We all enjoy music and speakers make that possible – but it can be confusing if you’re unsure of how exactly to connect them.

 Confused about tweeters?
 Here’s a helpful guide explaining what tweeters are and what they’re used for.

 Interested in bridging your car amp?
-Find out lots more about how to bridge a car amp in this post.
+Find out how to bridge a car amp in this post.